awinterstein/website/content/projects/test-stand-for-motor-control.md

 a software for automated and manual execution of tests for their hardware test stand.
 This software should offer extensive analysis possibilities and was based on Python and Qt.

-## Responsibilities

-Development of the UI component for the test system with PyQt and enabling colleagues to continue this development.